-The UvA endorses the principles of the Netherlands Code of Conduct for Research Integrity (Association of Universities in the Netherlands (VSNU) 2018).
-According to the code, scientific practitioners must respect the principles of scrupulousness, reliability, verifiability, impartiality and independence, and are expected to do everything in their power to promote and ensure compliance with these principles in their academic environments.
+The UvA adheres to the principles of Netherlands Code of Conduct for Research Integrity (VSNU 2018).
+According to the code, researchers must respect the principles of scrupulousness, reliability, verifiability, impartiality and independence, and are expected to do everything possible to promote and ensure compliance with these principles in their academic environments.
 In the event of a suspected violation of academic integrity, the UvA will always make all research and research data available for inspection, under confidentiality conditions determined by the Executive Board.

 The European Code of Conduct for Research Integrity is the European research community’s framework for self-regulation.
 The European Commission sees the Code as a reference document for research integrity in all EU-funded research projects.